Skip to Content

 Once the waterfall excursion is complete, the Snaefellsnes peninsula awaits.
 Check into your hotel or guesthouse around this area and relax after a long day of driving and sightseeing.

-Depending on how early you started your day, how quickly you were able to drive from one attraction to the next, and where you will be staying overnight it might be possible to get in Kirkjufell now.
+Depending on how early you started your day, how quickly you were able to drive from one attraction to the next, and where you will be staying overnight it might be possible to get to Kirkjufell now.

 If not you can enjoy it the next morning as written below.
 You might also want to check it out twice – once in the evening and once in the morning.
 It is all up to you.